 “He who controls the spice, controls the universe.” – Frank Herbert, Dune

 Like a lot of things in modern life, it’s easy to take herbs and spices for granted.
-But there was a time when wars were fought over the humble powders found in our spice racks and kitchen cupboards.
+But there was a time when wars raged over the humble powders found in our spice racks and kitchen cupboards.

 Spices have been important to mankind almost from the start.
 Early man used spices and leaves as a way of preserving meat.
 The strong taste of spices were used to cover the flavor of meat that was no longer fresh.

 Early man had an instinctive knowledge of the healing power of different herbs.
 To this day, many still prefer to use plant-based treatments.
 (Not surprising when so many of our modern day drugs were developed by studying the healing property of a certain herb before developing a synthetic version.)

 Ancient Egypt was the first culture to document their use of spices.
 Not only did they use spices and herbs in the mummification of pharaohs but also for medicines and perfumes.
 Workers building the great pyramids were fed a diet, including a lot of garlic, onion, and spices, as the Egyptians knew this would allow them to maintain a healthy condition for longer.

 By the time the bible was written, spices had reached a prominent place in a number of cultures.
 The bible mentions spices being given as gifts and used for trading.
 Indeed, Jesus was gifted gold, frankincense and myrrh, and the wise men valued spices on par with gold.

 Over the course of hundreds of years, the Middle East became the world’s spice hub.
 From 1000 B.C., Arabs took control of the lucrative spice trade that provided the backbone to their economy.
 By now, demand was growing in Europe.
 Cinnamon, nutmeg, amongst others, were bought from China and India, then transported across the Middle East and into Europe.